MarryBye/PythonDjangoNPM/README.md

 # Python NPM

-It`s a test project, which used to create a web app, with using a modern technologies like Django Framework for Backend + Typescript, SASS for frontend.
+It`s a test project, which used to create a web app, with using a modern technologies like Django Framework for Backend + Typescript, SASS, Bootstrap for frontend.

 ## Requirements